 CHARS) Displays a catalog of all 256 characters used by the HP 48 (see chapter 2).
 (EQ LIB) Provides access to over 300 scientific equations, accompanying diagrams and variable sets, 40 physical constants, and the Multiple Equation Solver (see chapter 25).
-Facilitates transfer of data between the HP 48 and printers computers and other HP 48s (see chapter 27) Allows you to access commands and programs on plug in cards and port memory (see chapter 28) Provides access to the Variable Browser application for organizing and managing stored variables (see aboptor 5) Dravidas access to the Calculator Mades series and the Eleg Drewsen (see shorter 4) the Flag Browser (see chapter 4).
-PLOT Provides access to the PLOT application and its 15 plot types (see chapters 22, 23, and 24).
-Provides access to the SOLVE application and its 5 kinds of equation-solving functions (see chapter 18).
+Facilitates transfer of data between the HP 48 and printers, computers, and other HP 48s (see chapter 27).
+Allows you to access commands and programs on plug-in cards and port memory (see chapter 28).
+Provides access to the Variable Browser application for organizing and managing stored variables (see chapter 5). - / MODES Provides access to the Calculator Modes screen and the Flag Browner (see chapter 4) the Flag Browser (see chapter 4).
+Provides access to the PLOT application and its 15 plot types (see chapters 22, 23, and 24).
+SOLVE) Provides access to the SOLVE application and its 5 kinds of equation-solving functions (see chapter 18).
 Accesses the Interactive Stack application (see chapter 3).
-Accesses the STAT (statistics) application and its data analysis and curve-fitting operations (see chapter 21).
+(STAT) Accesses the STAT (statistics) application and its data analysis and curve-fitting operations (see chapter 21).